Didas-git/typescript-reference/README.md

 ```

 - `unknown` -
 Basically the same as `any` but doesnt allow dot notation, indexing and assigning to other variables.
-Using `unknown` over `any` is recommended and you should always do it unless you encounter some odd cases.
+Using `unknown` over `any` is highly recommended to prevent possible oversights.

 ```ts
 let a: unknown;